texfaq/texfaq.github.io/FAQ-uselmfonts.md

 the armoury of the (La)TeX user: high quality outlines of fonts that were until recently difficult to obtain, all in a free and relatively compact package.
-However, the spartan information file that comes with the fonts remarks ''It is presumed that a potential user knows what to do with all these files''.
+However, the spartan information file that comes with the fonts remarks "It is presumed that a potential user knows what to do with all these files".
 This answer aims to fill in the requirements: the job is really not terribly difficult.

 Note that teTeX distributions, from version&nbsp;3.0, already have the